 Other interesting notes about your favorite Christmas books and films include biographies and behind-the-scenes movie trivia.
 You can explore how these creative stories have shaped present-day Christmas celebrations and holiday culture.
 A few glimpses into some of these include:

-- Did you know that the Grinch in How the Grinch Stole Christmas! bears a striking resemblance to animator Chuck Jones?
-The animator behind Bugs Bunny and Wile E. Coyote, Jones admits to sneaking elements of his own appearance into the Grinch in an attempt to capture the proper facial expressions.
+- In How the Grinch Stole Christmas, animator Chuck Jones included a few elements of his own physical appearance into the Grinch as a way to capture the desired facial expressions.

-- Did you know that the classic Christmas film It's a Wonderful Life was once considered to be subversive and pro-Communist?
-In 1947, the film was criticized for its negative portrayal of the capitalist banker Potter and its glowing portrait of the common man Bailey.
+- It's a Wonderful Life was once considered subversive and pro-Communist in its negative portrayal of the capitalist banker Mister Potter pitted against the common man George Bailey.